openhab/openhab-docs/configuration/multimedia.md

 webaudio
 ```

-You can define the default audio sink either by textual configuration in `$OPENHAB_CONF/services/runtime.cfg` or in the Paper UI in `Configuration->System->Audio`.
+You can define the default audio sink either by textual configuration in `$OPENHAB_CONF/services/runtime.cfg` or in the UI in `Settings->Audio`.

 In order to play a sound, you can use the following command on the console: